SMPTE/ris-osvp-metadata-camdkit/index.md

             "distortionOverscanMax": {
               "type": "number",
               "minimum": 1.0,
               "description": "Static maximum overscan factor on lens distortion.
-This is alternative to\nproviding dynamic overscan values each frame.
-Note it should be the maximum\nof both projection-matrix-based and field-of-view-based rendering as per the\nOpenLensIO documentation.\n"
+This is an\nalternative to providing dynamic overscan values each frame.
+Note it\nshould be the maximum of both projection-matrix-based and\nfield-of-view-based rendering as per the OpenLensIO documentation.\n"
             },
             "undistortionOverscanMax": {
               "type": "number",
               "minimum": 1.0,
               "description": "Static maximum overscan factor on lens undistortion.
-This is alternative to\nproviding dynamic overscan values each frame.
-Note it should be the maximum\nof both projection-matrix-based and field-of-view-based rendering as per the\nOpenLensIO documentation.\n"
+This is an\nalternative to providing dynamic overscan values each frame.
+Note it\nshould be the maximum of both projection-matrix-based and\nfield-of-view-based rendering as per the OpenLensIO documentation.\n"
             },
             "make": {
               "type": "string",